TemidoRocha/simple-carousel/README.md

 npm run serve
 There is a development HTML file located at /dev/index.html that you can view at http://localhost:8000/dev/index.html.
 Note that this command will serve your code using Lit's development mode (with more verbose errors).
 To serve your code against Lit's production mode, use npm run serve:prod.

-Editing
-If you use VS Code, we highly recommend the lit-plugin extension, which enables some extremely useful features for lit-html templates:

-Syntax highlighting
-Type-checking
-Code completion
-Hover-over docs
-Jump to definition
-Linting
-Quick Fixes
-The project is setup to recommend lit-plugin to VS Code users if they don't already have it installed.

-Linting
-Linting of TypeScript files is provided by ESLint and TypeScript ESLint.
-In addition, lit-analyzer is used to type-check and lint lit-html templates with the same engine and rules as lit-plugin.

-The rules are mostly the recommended rules from each project, but some have been turned off to make LitElement usage easier.
-The recommended rules are pretty strict, so you may want to relax them by editing .eslintrc.json and tsconfig.json.

-To lint the project run:

-npm run lint
-Formatting
-Prettier is used for code formatting.
-It has been pre-configured according to the Lit's style.
-You can change this in .prettierrc.json.

-Prettier has not been configured to run when committing files, but this can be added with Husky and and pretty-quick.
-See the prettier.io site for instructions.

-Bundling and minification
-This starter project doesn't include any build-time optimizations like bundling or minification.
-We recommend publishing components as unoptimized JavaScript modules, and performing build-time optimizations at the application level.
-This gives build tools the best chance to deduplicate code, remove dead code, and so on.

-For information on building application projects that include LitElement components, see Build for production on the Lit site.